madmurphy/libconfini/dev/hackings/baremetal/README.md

-To produce the source code of the “bare metal” version of **libconfini** a fifth amendment to the public header is also required, containing some common C standard objects.
+To produce the source code of the “bare metal” version of **libconfini** a fifth amendment to the public header is also required, containing some common C standard definitions.
 This amendment is automatically generated for each platform during the build process and will be located under `no-dist/hackings/baremetal/c-standard-library.h`.

-Here follows the summary of what is required by `make baremetal-csources`:
+Here follows the summary of what is required by `./configure --without-io-api`:

 1. `dev/hackings/baremetal/confini-header.c` (pasted to the private module `src/confini.c`)
 2. `dev/hackings/baremetal/number-parsers.c` (pasted to the private module `src/confini.c`)
-3. `dev/hackings/baremetal/number-parsers.h` (pasted to the **public** header `src/confini.h`)
+3. `dev/hackings/baremetal/number-parsers.h` (pasted to the public header `src/confini.h`)
 4. `dev/hackings/baremetal/pp-utils.c` (pasted to the private module `src/confini.c`)
-5. `no-dist/hackings/baremetal/c-standard-library.h` (pasted to the **public**
+5. `no-dist/hackings/baremetal/c-standard-library.h` (pasted to the public
    header `src/confini.h` after having been automaticaly generated either by the `configure` script, as an exact copy of `dev/hackings/baremetal/c-standard-library.h`, or by `make